GeoNode/geonode-importer/README.md

 - **CSV** - Vector
 - **GeoTiff** - Raster

-**IMPORTANT**: At the moment the importer doesn't support overwriting/skipping existing layers.
+**IMPORTANT**: At the moment the importer doesn't support overwriting/skipping existing layers from the UI.
 Every upload will create a new dataset.
+Overwriting a layer (`overwrite_existing_layer`) and skipping an already existing layer (`skip_existing_layers`) is supported through the API.
+Refer to the [API documentation](http://localhost:5500/_build/html/en/devel/api/usage/index.html#resource-upload) for more details and exmplaes.

 ### GeoPackage
 - Features in the same table must have the same geometry type.
 Mixed geometry tpyes are not supported, therefore `GEOMETRY` columns are not accepted